Facebook (FB) Receives a Buy from SunTrust Robinson

-In a report released today, Youssef Squali from SunTrust Robinson maintained a Buy rating on Facebook (FB), with a price target of $230.00.
-The company’s shares closed last Thursday at $185.13.
+SunTrust Robinson analyst Youssef Squali maintained a Buy rating on Facebook (FB) today and set a price target of $230.00.
+The company’s shares closed last Wednesday at $193.98.

-Currently, the analyst consensus on Facebook is a Strong Buy with an average price target of $222.41, representing a 20.8% upside.
-In a report issued on April 13, Canaccord Genuity also maintained a Buy rating on the stock with a $230.00 price target.
+Facebook has an analyst consensus of Strong Buy, with a price target consensus of $221.38, implying a 15.9% upside from current levels.
+In a report issued on April 15, RBC Capital also maintained a Buy rating on the stock with a $238.00 price target.

 See today’s analyst top recommended stocks >>